 UCCS Pride Parade and Pre-Party

-Students, faculty, staff, and alumni are invited to walk in the Colorado Springs Pride Parade to represent the UCCS community!
+Students, faculty, staff, and alumni are invited to walk in the Pikes Peak Pride Parade to represent the UCCS community!
 At the pre-party, the community gathers for food, games, dancing, giveaways, and time to connect in a relaxed environment.
 Hosted in collaboration with Staff and Faculty Pride Council and the Office of Diversity, Equity, and Inclusion.

 National Coming Out Day